pandurang90/cloudconvert/README.md

 	conversion.converter_options(inputformat, outputformat)
 	#it will return all possible conversion types and possible options(inputformat and outputformat are optional)

-	# to list all cenversions
+	# to list all conversions
 	conversion.list_conversions

 	# to cancel conversion